rails/rails/guides/source/active_record_migrations.md

 create_join_table :products, :categories, table_name: :categorization
 ```

-This ensure the name of the join table is `categorization` as requested.
+This creates a join table with the name `categorization`.

 Also, `create_join_table` accepts a block, which you can use to add indices
 (which are not created by default) or any additional columns you so choose.